FTP - General FTP Settings

 - You will be prompted for your password.
 Enter your password and click OK.

-Once you click connect, it should connect to the server and allow you to download and upload files by dragging and dropping files and folders between the local and remote site sections.
+- Once you click the Connect button, your FTP client should establish a connection to the server.
+You can then download and upload files by dragging and dropping them between your local and remote site sections.

 For more information on FTP Clients, please see Recommended FTP Applications.
 Also, to set up your FTP account, please read How to Create an FTP Account to learn more.